Prom: In the United Kingdom

-In the United Kingdom prior to the 2000s, many secondary schools would hold events such as a summer ball to celebrate the end of term or a leavers ball to celebrate the end of schooling, but usually, these did not have the cultural or social significance of US-style proms.
+In the United Kingdom prior to the 2000s, many secondary schools would hold events such as a summer ball to celebrate the end of term or a leavers ball to celebrate the end of schooling but, usually, these did not have the cultural or social significance of US-style proms.

 In the 1970s, school discos had been another tradition of semi-formal events being held at various times of the year, in particular during the Christmas period, although not all secondary schools would allow such events.

 During the 2000s, school proms became common at UK schools, apparently due to the influence of US TV shows.
 The Daily Telegraph reported in 2012 that:

 Schools in England, Wales, and Northern Ireland predominantly hold their prom, or school formal, at the end of secondary education in year 11 (ages 15/16) and the end of sixth form (aged 18).

 In Scotland, it is usually only held at the end of S6 (ages 17/18) because all high schools in Scotland have pupils up to age 18 years, whereas elsewhere in the UK, many students have to go to college or sixth form to study for A-Levels.
 Proms are usually held in June, after the end of year exams, although in Northern Ireland, they are usually held in the wintertime near the start of the school year.
 At Scottish formal events, boys usually wear kilts (kilts are also often seen in the other Celtic regions) and Highland dress outfitters often sell out in an area around this time of year due to demand from school events.
 Also in Scotland, it is customary for traditional Scottish country dancing (part of the curriculum of all secondary schools) to be included.

+In Australia

+In Australia, formals are usually held in the spring and summer months for students in Year 10 and Year 12.
+Some schools may also organise a formal-style event for Year 11 students, aptly named a "social".
+These events are widely considered to be a "rite of passage" for students.

+Traditionally the equivalent of an American prom was called a "deb" short for "debutante ball" in Australia.
+Later known as a "formal".

+In some schools, Year 10 formals are not sanctioned or officially supported, as few students finish formal education at Year 10.
+However Year 12 formals are typically officially sanctioned, with the school organising the event.